Mito-Ya-Baraka-Church/church-management-system/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Face Blur AI .
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Church Management System .
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.